AdarshJyothi/Retrieval-Augmented-Generation-with-Constitution-of-India/README.md

 These embeddings are stored as **PyTorch tensors** and searched via **CUDA-accelerated similarity operations**.

-For generation, the system employs **google/gemma-2b-it** through Hugging Face Transformers with **bitsandbytes 4-bit quantization**, enabling efficient inference on limited GPU resources.
+For text generation, the system employs **google/gemma-2b-it** via Hugging Face Transformers with **bitsandbytes 4-bit quantization**, enabling efficient inference on limited GPU resources.

 Together, this pipeline produces accurate, **citation-grounded answers** to user queries.
 The work aims to serve as a foundation for legal and policy assistants, exam preparation tools, and broader applications in structured document retrieval.